 I am an agricultural engineer (or agronomist) with an MSc in Plant and Forest Biotechnology from the Technical University of Madrid (UPM).
 I joined the rhizosphere lab after finishing my PhD on bacterial communication and competition at the Center for Plant Biotechnology and Genomics (CBGP) in Madrid (Spain).

-I am currently working as a postdoctoral researcher in Phil Poole’s lab, the main focus of my research is the regulatory cross-talk by the phosphotransferase systems in Rhizobium leguminosarum.
-I am trying to decipher the physiological role of both the carbohydrate and the nitrogen PTS systems as global regulators in the cell, specially their link to metabolism.
-Also, through protein-protein interactions, we aim to elucidate the target proteins of these phosphotransfer pathways.
-The overall goal is to understand the molecular processes responsible for the establishment of an efficient symbiosis with legume plants, what will lead to sustainable crop yields and a positive impact on the environment in the long-term future.
+As a postdoctoral researcher in Phil Poole’s lab, the main focus of my research is the cross-talk between regulatory networks (e.g. phosphotransferase systems) that control the carbohydrate and nitrogen metabolism.
+We aim to decipher how these cellular processes enable bacteria to swim towards plant roots based on nutrient availability.
+The overall goal is to understand the molecular mechanisms responsible for the establishment of an efficient symbiosis with legume plants, what will lead to sustainable crop yields and a positive impact on the environment in the long-term future.

-This work is funded by the BBSRC
+Carmen’s work is funded by the Leverhulme Trust: